Exposure Control Plan

 Bloodborne pathogen training is available online or in a classroom setting and should be taken annually.

 The online training is available through Keenan SafeColleges.

 We recommend that employees who have occupational exposure do classroom training instead of the online training.
 This allows us to address specific risks and procedures that apply to the department or campus.
 Employees may choose to take the online training and then attend a follow-up meeting to discuss items specific to their department.

-Be sure to document all classroom training attendees using a sign-in sheet (PDF).
+Be sure to document all classroom training attendees using a training sign-in sheet (PDF).